fongziyjun16/malamute/RBACAlpha/README.md

 ## Description

-This is a simple application based on Role Base Access Control (RBAC) and integrated with Spring Boot + Spring Security.
+This is a simple application based on Role Base Access Control (RBAC) and integrated with Spring Boot + Spring Security + JWT.

 ## Data